- Education and Science

 How to Create a Webquest with Wordpress

 Webquests are teaching tools that help you use technology and the Internet to engage your students in inquiry based learning activities.
 I've written several hubs about what webquests are and how they can be used in class.
-If you're not familiar with the concept, you could start by checking out this hub on using webquests and English class and this hub on using webquests in math class.
 They're great for all kinds of project based learning.